IT4306 · IT Project Management · Level II Sem 4

 04

 What is a WBS?
-Define decomposition and show the two main ways a WBS can be organized, with examples.
+Define decomposition and explain the two main ways a WBS can be organised.

 WBS